 - No one can predict the future.

-- Everyone tries to beat the stock market index and only a small percent of investors do in any given year but essentially no one continues to do so year after year.
+- Only a small percentage of investors beat the stock market index in any given year, but essentially no one continues to do so year after year.
 Is nearly impossible to beat the market consistently regardless of your level of effort and skill.
 Doing so is generally regarded as luck or unique circumstances more than skill.

 - There is a trivial way to match the performance of the market: total market index funds.
 It is available to anyone and takes minimal effort.

 - The most important factor (behind savings rate) in investing is choosing your asset allocation (generally how much you put in stocks vs bonds).